 Tube strike backfires as commuters steal train keys and drive themselves

-THE London tube strike ended abruptly last night after commuters stormed trains and instantly mastered the controls.
+THE London tube strike has ended abruptly after commuters stormed trains and instantly mastered the controls.

 The latest walk-out was prompted by concerns over the withdrawal of Quavers from London Underground canteen vending machines.